who we are

 Postdoctoral Researcher

+Now: Research Associate, NAU.
 Hillary is an evolutionary ecologist interested in how organisms can respond to environmental stress via genetic or plastic mechanisms.
-As a post-doc in the Cottonwood Ecology Group, Hillary studies the evolution and ecological consequences of phenotypic plasticity to climate change and insect herbivory in cottonwood trees, and how it may then affect communities of dependent organisms.
+As a post-doc in the Cottonwood Ecology Group, Hillary studied the evolution of phenotypic plasticity in response to climate change in cottonwood trees.
 Hillary earned her PhD in Biology at NAU in 2018 researching genetic and trait variation in cottonwoods.
-Google Scholar

 Jaclyn PM Corbin